 - Your hourly rate and contracted hours once you return

-If your employer can’t provide the above information, then you could struggle with passing affordability assessments.
-Even if your employer can provide the above information, but confirms that you’ll be on reduced hours, then this will also have a negative impact on your affordability.
+If your employer can’t provide this information, then you could struggle with getting a mortgage.
+If your employer can provide this information but confirms that you’ll be on reduced hours, it will have a negative impact on your mortgage chances.

-The amount you can borrow will vary and depends on the lender.
-For example, some lenders will calculate affordability based on your normal salary.
+The amount you can borrow while you’re on maternity leave will vary with each lender.
+For instance, some lenders will calculate affordability based on your normal salary.
 Other lenders may only consider part of your salary and in some cases, lenders won’t consider any income, as they may feel your employment has come to an end.

 The first step is to locate lenders that will assess you on your normal salary and not your reduced maternity leave income.
-The next step is to find how lenders assess income.
-For example, some lenders will lend up to 5x your income, with other lenders only lending up to 3x.
+The next step is to check your lender’s criteria.
+For instance, some lenders will lend up to five times your income, with other lenders only lending up to three times.

-Finding a lender that will assess your normal salary along with lending up to 5x your income, can ensure you’ll get the maximum amount you can borrow if approved.
-This also depends on other factors such as your credit score and the amount of your deposit.
+Finding a lender that will assess your normal salary along with lending up to five times your income, can ensure you’ll get the maximum amount you can borrow if approved.
+This also depends on other factors such as your credit score and your deposit amount.

 If there are two applicants applying for a property, then lenders will make assessments on both applicants.
 This is known as a joint mortgage.
 In some cases, one applicant may meet the affordability on their own.
 In cases such as these, maternity leave can become irrelevant.